 A custodial wallet or solution is a method of storing Bitcoin keys through a third party.
 Instead of controlling one's own keys, a user allows a custodian to hold the keys, trusting that they will allow the user access to their funds in the future.

-Cypherpunks are an unofficial and loosely connected group of individuals focused on building hardware and software to protect privacy and individual sovereignty.
-Cypherpunks are concerned with governments’ race towards a surveillance state as well as corporate domination of technology and intellectual property.
+Cypherpunks are an unofficial group of individuals focused on building hardware and software to protect privacy and individual sovereignty.
+Cypherpunks are concerned with governments’ race towards a surveillance state as well as corporate domination of intellectual property.